Imprecise Markov Semigroups and their Ergodicity: Background Notions

-where $p_t$ is the probability kernel describing the evolution of the Markov process.
-In words, operator $P_t$ applied on $f \in B(E)$ gives us the expected value of $f(X_t)$, ``weighted by'' the transition probability (from the starting value $X_0=x$ to $X_t$) of our Markov process.
-We focus on this type of Markov semigroups because studying their (ergodic) behavior inform us about the (ergodic) behavior of the associated Markov processes.

 As pointed out in \citet[Section 1.2.1]{bakry}, when the invariant measure $\mu$ is a probability measure, it has an immediate interpretation.
-If the Markov process $(X_t)_{t \geq 0}$ starts at time $t=0$ with initial distribution $\mu$, i.e. if $X_0 \sim \mu$, then it keeps the same distribution at each time $t\geq 0$; indeed,
+If the Markov process $(X_t)_{t \geq 0}$ starts at time $t=0$ with initial distribution $\mu$, i.e. if $X_0 \sim \mu$, then it keeps the same distribution at each time $t\geq 0$; Indeed,

 for all $f\in B(E)$ and all $t \geq 0$.
-Throughout the paper, we will assume that the semigroups we consider always have an invariant probability measure $\mu$, so that the elements of $\mathbf{P}=(P_t)_{t \geq 0}$ are bounded operators in $\mathbb{L}^p(\mu)$, $p \in [1,\infty)$.
 Functionals $f$, then, have to be understood as classes of functions for the $\mu$-a.e. equality, and equalities and inequalities such as $f \leq g$ are always understood to hold $\mu$-a.e.